Lavender Garden Cameron Highlands

 5. Enjoy The View From The Cafe

-At the top floor of Lavender Garden, the on-site cafe (Lavender Cafe) sits on a viewing deck that overlooks the surrounding farms and hills.
+At the top floor, the simple on-site cafe (Lavender Cafe) sits on a viewing deck that overlooks the main road and surrounding farms and hills.

 Lavender Cafe At Lavender Garden In Cameron Highlands